hola/challenge_mail_filter/README.md

 # 10-01-2016 UPDATE: results are not final yet.

 We received comments on the mesurement methods, and we are re-checking them.
-After comments are resolved, the results will be finilized, and prizes will be send.
+After comments are resolved, the results will be finilized, and prizes will be sent.

 # Hola JS Challenge Winter 2015 (Mail Filtering Engine): Initial Results